What's Included in the Price

 - Ledger connection and flashing for attached pergolas

 Materials typically account for 40–55% of the total quote.
-The balance is labour, engineering, site preparation, and any council approval costs.
+The balance is labour, engineering ($300–$800), site preparation, and any planning approval costs.
+Adelaide sits in the 10–15% premium zone compared to Sydney and Melbourne, reflecting a smaller trade pool and materials logistics.

 What Affects the Cost

 - Roof type.
 Open battens are the cheapest, providing partial shade only.
-Polycarbonate adds weather protection at a moderate price.
-Colorbond roofing blocks UV and is more durable.
-Insulated panels (Stratco, Lysaght) are the premium option, turning the space into a comfortable all-weather room.
+Polycarbonate (Laserlite 3000 from ~$17/lm) adds weather protection at a moderate price, but creates a greenhouse effect on north or west-facing structures.
+Colorbond ($44–$55/m2 installed) blocks UV and is more durable.
+Insulated panels (Stratco Cooldek, SolarSpan) are the premium option, turning the space into a comfortable all-weather room.
+Stratco is headquartered in Adelaide, so local availability and dealer support for their patio systems is strong.

 - Block size and setbacks.
 Adelaide blocks in established suburbs are smaller than Perth or Brisbane, so the pergola footprint is often constrained.
-Boundary setback rules can further limit positioning, especially on compact blocks.
+SA planning rules require minimum setback distances from boundaries (often 900mm+), further limiting positioning on compact blocks.

 - Attached vs freestanding.
 Attaching to the house adds 5–15% for engineering, flashing, and weatherproofing.
-SA planning rules may also have different setback requirements for attached structures.
+SA planning rules may also have different setback requirements for attached structures compared to freestanding.

 - Soil conditions.
-Parts of Adelaide's northern and southern suburbs sit on reactive clay, which can affect footing design.
+Parts of Adelaide's northern and southern suburbs sit on reactive clay (soil classes M, H1, or H2), which affects footing design.
+Screw piles ($150–$300 each) are increasingly recommended on reactive soils because they anchor below the reactive zone.
 Sandy soils in beachside suburbs are easier to work with.

 A small freestanding treated pine pergola with polycarbonate roof on a flat block in Seaford or Gawler sits toward $2,550.
 A large hardwood or steel-framed insulated patio attached to the house on a constrained block in Unley, with engineering, planning consent, and stormwater connection, pushes toward $17,000.